 Dubbed by some as Baybay City’s highest point (although I highly doubt it since there is the Mt.
 Pangasugan), Lintaon Peak is becoming a go-to destination for those living in the city who want to breathe in some fresh air and experience the cool breeze.
 It also gives one a picturesque view of Baybay City similar to that of Cebu City’s Tops or Mountain View or Cagayan de Oro City’s High Ridge.

 As you arrive at the destination, you can observe that it is really not the “peak” since you can still see some elevation and the terrain going up is planted with coconuts.
 However, at the “peak” you can have a nice vantage point where you can see Baybay City in the north and the Camotes Sea and Camotes Islands in the west.
 The area is grassy and you can see a lot of cows grazing.
-Going to the peak, there is a building being constructed which can be a residential building or maybe a restaurant.
+Going to the peak, there is a building being constructed which may be a residential building or a restaurant.

 All in all, it was a really nice experience and the air up there is really cool.
-We went there in the last week May so it was already starting to rain.
+We went there in the last week of May so it was already starting to rain.
 You can have a good view of the city much more if it’s nighttime where you can see the city lights.
 The wind up there is pretty strong too at times.
 A good time to go there is either early in the morning or late in the afternoon.
-I wouldn’t suggest going there midday because there is no shade (you don’t want the scorching sun do you).
+I wouldn’t suggest going there midday because there is no shade (you don’t want the scorching sun do you?).

 Anyway, here are some photos I took to give you some idea of the place.
 Don’t forget to have the “jump shot” pose when you’re there 🙂

 As of 2017, the City Government of Baybay already developed the area as a tourist destination where they put 16,000 plastic LED roses which they call “16K Blossoms”.
 Entrance is P20.00.